 GyroStim has undergone safety testing with Intertek Testing Services NA, Inc., a leader in equipment and medical device safety testing.

-At its maximum intensity and speed, GyroStim exerts less than 3 G-force: much less than the 5+ G-force of a typical theme park roller coaster ridden by thousands of people each day.
+At its maximum intensity and speed, GyroStim exerts less than the G-force of a typical theme park roller coaster ridden by thousands of people each day.

 Multi-axis rotating chairs capable of producing motions similar to that of the GyroStim were developed and utilized in the 1960s for use by NASA astronauts in their mission training.
 Today they are a standard attraction at space camps and amusement parks all over the world.
 Although the motion may look similar to astronaut training, GyroStim's patented "pitch inside yaw" design sets it apart from all other multi-axis rotating chairs.
 It is this very specific and unique combination of axes of rotation that produces the unparalleled success of the GyroStim.